detroit/detroit/EXAMPLE.md

 ### Traditional Format

-Traditionally a Ruby-based Detroit is dominated by calls to the `service` method with an optional service instance name and a setter block.
+Traditionally a Ruby-based assembly file is dominated by calls to the `service` method with an optional service instance name and a setter block.

 ```ruby
   service :myself do |s|